 Always drive with the doors locked and the windows rolled up.
 Keep your valuables out of sight.

-It is recommended that visitors avoid using public transportation, including buses and van taxis.
+Avoid using public transportation, including buses and van taxis.

-General security information
+General safety information

 Shortages of food, lodging, medicine, transportation, electricity, fuel and water occasionally occur in most parts of the country.
-While Luanda does not experience shortages of food, lodging is scarce and tourist facilities are very expensive; the cost of living in Luanda is very high.
+While Luanda does not experience shortages of food, lodging is scarce and tourist facilities are very expensive.
+The cost of living in Luanda is very high.

 Poisonous snakes are a potential danger in the countryside.